letsencrypt/acme-spec/draft-barnes-acme.md

 The client responds to this Challenge by configuring a TLS server on the chosen port of a server with the domain name being validated:

-1. Decode the server's random value R
-2. Generate a self-signed certificate with a subjectAltName extension containing the dNSName value:
+1. Generate a self-signed certificate with a subjectAltName extension containing the dNSName value "\<R\>[0:32].\<R\>[32:64].acme.invalid"
-  1. A name formed by hex encoding "\<R\>[0:32].\<R\>[32:64].acme.invalid"
-3. Compute a nonce domain name by appending the suffix ".acme.invalid" to the nonce provided by the server.
+2. Compute a nonce domain name by appending the suffix ".acme.invalid" to the nonce provided by the server.
-4. Configure the TLS server such that when a client presents the nonce domain name in the SNI field, the server presents the generated certificate.
+3. Configure the TLS server such that when a client presents the nonce domain name in the SNI field, the server presents the generated certificate.

-The client SHOULD introduce its own entropy into each certificates, for example, by using a random serial number.
+The client SHOULD introduce its own entropy into each certificates (e.g. using a random serial number.)

-The client's responds with the desired port:
+The client's responds with the desired port and key used within the certificate.:

 type (required, string):
 : The string "dvsni"